stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 ```
 helloWorld ():any ->
 ```
 This is a function signature, complete with a function name, input type within the parens (in this case, no input type), and output type after the colon.
-Types are not implemented yet in lit, so this function returns the any type while in the future it will return "string".
+Types are not implemented yet in Strat, so this function returns the any type while in the future it will return "string".

 ###
 ```